sy-harabi/screeps-traffic-manager/README.md

 trafficManager.registerMove(myCreep, targetPos)
 ```

+If you use monkey-patch version, you can skip this step.

 ### 2. Run Traffic Manager

 At the end of your loop, for each room with active creeps, execute: